kojiba/RayLanguage/README.md

 #include "RClassTable.h"

 void RClassTableTest(void){

-    // register class name once, and get identifier in result registerClassOnce("Luke");
+    // register class name once, and get identifier in result
+    // it's can be used like management tool for creating unique
+    // identifiers for string objects (in our case class names)

+    registerClassOnce("Luke");
     // print our class table
     printRCTS;